localgovy/marketregular/content/blog/whats-in-season-at-toronto-farmers-markets-this-september.md

 # What’s in season at Toronto farmers’ markets this September

-Tap a name for the live listing.

-This is a shopper guide for what’s actually on Ontario tables right now, not another citywide market list.
+Here's a guide for what's still in season at Toronto Farmer's Markets

 ---